Fake DOS Format

 💾 Fake DOS Disk Formatter

 Bring back the era when a single typo at the C: prompt could vaporize your homework.
-This simulator recreates the black-on-green terror of FORMAT.COM.
+This simulator recreates the black-on-green experience of FORMAT.COM.

 🕹️ Pure 90s Authenticity